myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

    Connecting to arduino.mydevices.com:8442
    Ready (ping: 109ms).
    ```
    If you don’t, this means your board is not connected to the Internet to send data to the Cayenne cloud.
-You will need to verify that your Arduino is connected to the Internet.
-If you don’t see any outptut in the Serial Monitor, leave it open and Reset your Arduino board.
+You will need to verify that your ESP8266 is connected to the Internet.
+If you don’t see any outptut in the Serial Monitor, leave it open and Reset your ESP8266 board.

 ## LoRa®